Masudiyah

 Mas'udiyah (مسعودية) is a village in central Syria, administratively part of the Homs Governorate, located northeast of Homs.
 Nearby localities include subdistrict center Jubb al-Jarrah to the south and Barri Sharqi to the northwest.
 According to the Syria Central Bureau of Statistics (CBS), Mas'udiyah had a population of 1,755 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+On 23 December 2016, ISIL launched an attack on the village, resulting in the deaths of 13 local militia members.